nmferraro5/correlation_outliers/README.md

         --PTHRESH=0.0027 \
 	--KNN.K=200
 ```
-Generates a file with outlier statistics, including Sample ID, Gene, Number of individuals tested, Number of measurements/tissues for that sample, Mahalanobis distance, Log P-value, Pvalue, Bonferroni-corrected p-value, and FDR corrected p-value.
+Generates a file with outlier statistics, including Sample ID, gene, number of individuals tested, number of measurements/tissues for that sample, mahalanobis distance, log p-value, p-value, bonferroni-corrected p-value, and FDR corrected p-value.
 Also includes a column indicating if the sample is an outlier at the nominal threshold, but additional thresholds can be defined downstream.

-# Assign outliers to specific group
+## Assign outliers to specific group
-* Requiires outlier file, output file, original data file (same as above), a threshold for determining a single measurement change and an outlier FDR threshold
+* Requires outlier file, output file, original data file (same as above), a threshold for determining a single measurement change and an outlier FDR threshold
-* Considers all groups as separate, may want to collapse related, i.e. different Brain regions -> Brain)
+* Considers all groups as separate, may want to collapse related, i.e. different Brain regions -> Brain
 ```
 Rscript filter_specific_outliers.R \
         --OUTLIER.FILE=$DATADIR/outliers_KNN.txt \